bitrise-io/devcenter/docs/api/outgoing-webhooks.md

 }
 ```

 The recent delivery attempts of a webhook can be found on the Code tab, so you can inspect the sent payload and the given response, and even request a redelivery of a given item.
+(Bitrise attempts to deliver an item once unless requested manually.)